-Children receive inclusive quality first teaching (QFT) which may include the provision of differentiated classwork.
+Children receive inclusive high quality teaching which may include the provision of differentiated and/or adapted classwork.
 Some children at this level may be on a monitoring list, their progress being carefully tracking and reviewing.

 Level 2:

 Additional School Intervention